Skip to content

 How Does the U.S. Corporate Income Tax Work?

-Like most other countries, the United States levies a tax on the net profits — that is, the total income minus the costs associated with generating that income — of corporations.
-The TCJA, enacted in December 2017, reduced the federal tax rate on corporations to 21 percent, a decrease of 14 percentage points from its previous level of 35 percent.
-The current rate of 21 percent is low by historical standards — in the 1950s and 1960s, the statutory rate averaged over 50 percent.
+The Tax Cuts and Jobs Act (TCJA), enacted in December 2017, reduced the federal tax rate on corporations to 21 percent, a decrease of 14 percentage points from its previous level of 35 percent.
+The current rate of 21 percent is significantly lower than it has been historically.

-The current federal corporate tax rate is applied to all business income of C corporations, an Internal Revenue Service (IRS) designation that distinguishes a business as a taxable entity.
-Additionally, 44 states and the District of Columbia impose their own taxes on corporate income.
+In addition to the federal corporate income tax, 44 states and the District of Columbia impose their own taxes on corporate income.
 Therefore, a C corporation operating in the United States could face a combined tax rate in excess of 21 percent.
 In 2022, corporations paid an average combined tax rate of 26 percent.
-For context, the average combined national and sub-national corporate income tax rate among G7 countries was 26 percent.
+For comparison, the average combined corporate income tax rate for central and sub-central governments among other G7 countries was 28 percent, according to the Organisation for Economic Co-operation and Development.

 How Much Revenue from the Corporate Income Tax Does the Federal Government Collect?

 Corporate income taxes are the third-largest source of revenues for the federal government.
 However, as a share of total federal tax collections, the corporate income tax accounts for a relatively small amount.
-In 2023, the federal government is projected to collect $475 billion from the corporate income tax, just 10 percent of the total $4.8 trillion in federal tax revenues that year.
+In 2025, the federal government is projected to collect $524 billion from the corporate income tax, just 10 percent of the total $5.2 trillion in federal tax revenues.

-The share of corporate income tax revenues as a percentage of the economy in the United States is one of the lowest among G7 countries who, on average, collect 2.3 percent of GDP from that source.
+The share of corporate income tax revenues as a percentage of the economy in the United States is one of the lowest among G7 countries which, on average, collected 2.6 percent of GDP from that source in 2022.

-One reason that corporate income tax revenues represent such a small percentage relative to the size of the U.S. economy is the offsetting effect of tax expenditures.
-Tax expenditures include exclusions, exemptions, deductions, and credits that reduce total tax liability.
-In 2022, the reduced tax rate on the income of controlled foreign corporations, the credit for depreciation of business equipment, and the credit for increasing research and development activities collectively reduced total federal corporate income tax revenues by over $100 billion.
-In 2023, the United States will forgo $161 billion in revenues due to corporate tax expenditures.
+One reason that corporate income tax revenues represent such a small percentage relative to the size of the U.S. economy is the effect of corporate income tax expenditures.
+Tax expenditures, or tax breaks, are exclusions, exemptions, deductions, and credits that reduce tax liability.
+In 2024, the United States forfeited $188 billion in revenues due to corporate tax expenditures.
+The largest corporate tax expenditures were:

 Conclusion